With the proper precautions such as travel insurance, most women can travel safely well into their pregnancy.

 The chance of going into labour is naturally higher after 37 weeks (around 32 weeks if you're carrying twins), and some airlines won't let you fly towards the end of your pregnancy.
 Check with the airline for their policy on this.

-After week 28 of pregnancy, the airline may ask for a letter from your doctor or midwife confirming your due date, and that you aren't at risk of complications.
+After week 28 of pregnancy, the airline may ask for a letter from your doctor or midwife confirming your due date, and that you are not at risk of complications.
+You may have to pay for the letter and wait several weeks before you get it.

 Long-distance travel (longer than 4 hours) carries a small risk of blood clots (deep vein thrombosis (DVT)).
 If you fly, drink plenty of water and move about regularly – every 30 minutes or so.
 You can buy a pair of graduated compression or support stockings from the pharmacy, which will help reduce leg swelling.